Higher Auslander-Reiten sequences and $t$-structures: Introduction

 \section{Introduction}

-In Auslander-Reiten (AR) theory one studies almost split (or AR) short exact sequences in an abelian category $\Ac$.
-Typically $\Ac = \mod(R)$, the category of finitely generated modules over an artin algebra $R$, but authors have also considered modules over a complete local noetherian ring and coherent sheaves on a projective variety, see e.g. \cite{I2,J} and references therein.
+In Auslander-Reiten (AR) theory one studies AR (or almost split) short exact sequences in an abelian category $\Ac$.
+Throughout this paper $R$ denotes an artin algebra.
+Typically $\Ac = \mod(R)$, the category of finitely generated left $R$-modules, but authors have also considered modules over a complete local noetherian ring and coherent sheaves on a projective variety, see e.g. \cite{I2}, \cite{J} and references therein.

-In order to develop a higher dimensional AR theory, i.e. a theory where the AR sequences are certain longer exact sequences, one should replace the abelian category $\Ac$ by a full additive subcategory $\C$.
-Iyama developed such a theory in the case when $\C$ is a so called maximal $n$-orthogonal subcategory of $\mod(R)$, see \cite{I}.
-In Section \ref {Oyama's own section} we briefly review his theory.

-In this article we construct a higher dimensional AR theory in a quite general setting.
-Our strategy is to generalize the approach to classical AR theory from \cite{BJ}, which roughly speaking went as follows: On the homotopy category $\TA \df \KA$ of bounded above complexes in $\Ac$ there is a $t$-structure $(\TlA,\TgA)$ with
+Let $\C$ be a full additive Karoubi closed subcategory of $\Ac$.
+By a higher dimensional AR theory in $\C$ we mean, loosely speaking, a theory that resembles classical AR theory where the AR sequences are replaced by certain complexes in $\C$.
+These complexes should be ``almost split" or minimal in some sense.
+Such a theory naturally takes place inside the triangulated category $\TC \df \KC$ of bounded above complexes in $\C$ modulo homotopy.
+We develop the theory under the additional assumption that $\C$ is \emph{$\Ac$-approximating}.
+This means that for any object $X \in \TA$ there is an object $X_\C \in \TC$ and a quasi-isomorphism $X_\C \to X$ which induces an isomorphism $\Hom_{\TC}(\- , X_\C) \isoto \Hom_{\TA}(\- , X)|_{\TC}$ of functors.
+The guiding example is $\C = \Proj(\Ac)$ the full subcategory of projectives in $\Ac$ in the case when $\Ac$ has enough projectives.